michel-adelino/sdm/README.md

 With `sdm` you'll spend a lot less time rebuilding SSDs/SD Cards, configuring your system, and installing packages, and more time on the things you really want to do with your Pi.

 Have questions about sdm?
-Please don't hesitate to ask in the Issues section of this github.
-If you don't have a github account (so can't post an issue/question here), please feel free to email me at: [gitbls@outlook.com](mailto:gitbls@outlook.com).
+Please don't hesitate to ask in the Issues section of this GitHub repository.

-If you find sdm useful, please consider starring it to help me understand how many people are using it.
+If you find sdm useful, please consider starring the repository.
 Thanks!

 ## Usage overview